milesj/rut/docs/mocks.md

 > mockSyntheticEvent\<T = React.SyntheticEvent>(type: EventType, options?: EventOptions): T

-Generates `React.SyntheticEvent` and native `Event` mocks for use within event ting.
+Generates `React.SyntheticEvent` and native `Event` mocks for use within event dispatching.
 Based on the defined event type, an appropriate sub-class will be used.
 For example, if the `type` is `onClick`, then a `React.MouseEvent` (with a native `MouseEvent` of type `click`) will be used.

 ```tsx
 import { render, mockSyntheticEvent } from 'rut';